 Pioneer XDJ RX2 Review

-Outstanding Rekordbox DJ Controller With Screens
+Outstanding Rekordbox DJ Controller

-- The Pioneer Standard – The XDJ RX2 offers an updated layout which now more closely resembles the Nexus line of mixers.
+- The Pioneer Standard – The XDJ RX2 offers an updated layout that now more closely resembles the Nexus line of mixers.
 This is excellent if you already use Pioneer gear in a pro club environment or have ambitions to do so.
 Everything is where you expect it to be.